-Student Hours (aka Office Hours): In-person Tues and Thurs 9-9:50am (before class) Michigan League Coffee Shop; in-person CSRB1418 or virtual scheduled through Google Calendar Appointments.
+Student Hours (aka Office Hours): In-person Tues and Thurs 9-9:50am (before class) Michigan League Coffee Shop; in-person CSRB1418 or Rackham1578 by appointment (send email or talk to me before or after class) or virtual scheduled through Google Calendar Appointments.
 Please let me know if these times do not work so we can schedule other dates and times.